eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + skill set:
 	- Experience in Recommendation Systems, Personalization, Search, or Computational Advertising
 	- Experience using Deep Learning, Bandits, Probabilistic Graphical Models, or Reinforcement Learning in real applications
++ skill set:
+	- Recommender Systems and Personalization.
+Almost every aspect of the Netflix experience is personalized, and much of that personalization is driven by our various flavors of recommendation algorithms.
+You'll apply a number of techniques, from the latest in deep learning, reinforcement learning, to causal inference.
+	- Search Ranking and Query Understanding.
+You'll work on the algorithms that allow our members to interactively query and explore our catalog.
+Using the latest in NLP techniques, you'll solve problems including: query understanding, knowledge graph discovery, and learning to rank across our global catalog of titles.
+	- Large Scale Machine Learning.
+Netflix is available in over 190 countries, with over 148+ million members.
+This gives us a unique dataset to work with, but also unique challenges in how we scale our models.
+You'll work on cutting edge techniques to scale your models for use in our production systems.
+	- Strong background in machine learning with a broad understanding of unsupervised and supervised learning methods
+	- Strong software development experience
+	- Successful track record of delivering results in complex cross-functional projects
+	- Strong mathematical skills with knowledge of statistical methods